murraysagal/MSStringifyMacros/README.md

 ### Source Files

-Alternatively you can directly add the required `MSStringifyMacros*.{h,m}` source files to your project.
+Alternatively you can directly add the required `MSStringifyMacros*.h` source files to your project.

 ---